kr-work/RestAPI-Server/readme.md

     docker network create dc_network
     ```

-1. If you want to run dc-server in production env, run the following command (but this not tested yet):
+1. If you want to run dc-server in production env, run the following comman

     ```bash
-    docker compose up
+    docker compose -f docekr-compose.yml up --build
     ```

 1. If you want to run dc-server in development env, run the following command: